 A good, clear, writing style is very important.
 Use short, digestible, paragraphs to make it easy for the marker to read, and give you those vital marks.

 - Take a look at the new exam blueprints

 CIMA has published examination blueprints, based on the syllabus.
 They provide information about the format, structure and weightings of the assessments.
 You can view the Management Level blueprint on the CIMA website.

 You may find that some of the content has changed, especially at E2 because of the change in the syllabus in 2019.
 Don’t worry.
 If you enroll on a course with us we will guide you through this and help you progress through your exam.

 What are the pass rates for the CIMA Management Case Study?

-CIMA Case Study’s 4 exam sittings take place over 3 days at the end of February, May, August and November each year.
+CIMA case studies are in 4 exam sittings over 3 days at the end 4 months in the year.

 Ready to do your CIMA Management Case Study exam?

 If you’re ready you can book your exam now, but make sure you have read everything you